google/WebFundamentals/src/_langs/en/updates/2015-03-10-increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 We believe that when you add to the user's home screen you should be providing an app-like experience.
 A service worker, especially one that supports push messaging or offline, is a strong indicator that you are developing a first class device experience.
-We recommend the following [simple Service Worker as a starting point](https://github.com/GoogleChrome/samples/blob/gh-pages/app-install-banner/basic-banner/service-worker.js).
+We recommend the following [simple service worker as a starting point](https://github.com/GoogleChrome/samples/blob/gh-pages/app-install-banner/basic-banner/service-worker.js).

 **Will the criteria for App Banner activation change over time?**